Ayurveda Training Company

 Lesson 2 - Principles of Ayurveda food & Diet

-and gives us a framework for understanding that food is our medicine or our poison depending on how we eat.
+Ayurveda and gives us a framework for understanding that food is our medicine or our poison depending on how or what we eat.

 Lesson 3 - How Dosha relates to time & taste